ask/carrot/README.rst

 providing a high-level interface for producing and consuming messages.
 At the same time it is a goal to re-use what is already available as much as possible.

-`carrot` supprots pluggable messaging back-ends, so it is possible to support several messaging systems.
+`carrot` has pluggable messaging back-ends, so it is possible to support several messaging systems.
 At the time of release, the `py-amqplib`_ based backend is considered suitable for production use.